 Alfred Lord Tennyson (1809-1892) succeeded William Wordsworth as the Poet Laureate of Great Britain in 1850.
 His American contemporary was Henry Wadsworth Longfellow.
 One of twelve children born to a minister, he was raised in the English countryside.
 Because of poverty, it was 14 years before he could marry the great love of his life, Emily Sellwood, and then in secrecy.
-Tennyson was fascinated with King Arthur and the Knights of the Round Table.
+Tennyson was fascinated with King Arthur, his castle Camelot, and the Knights of the Round Table.
 His poems include The Lady of Shalott, Ulysses, and Crossing The Bar.
-Today he is best known for the last line of Canto XXVII of In Memoriam A. H. H.
+Today he is best known for the last line of Canto XXVII of In Memoriam A. H. H:

 "'Tis better to have loved and lost